1293 words

 - After thinking a while, I realize that if we send -1 and 1 to get and , we can calculate

-note that and are the 2nd roots of unity in GF(p)
+note that and are the 2nd roots of unity in GF(p).
+If we send 4th-roots of unity, we can see that

 - Therefore, my idea is sending 32nd-roots of unity in

-, with the condition that must be divisible by 32.
+GF(p), with the condition that must be divisible by 32.
 Then we calculate the value of and “hope” that the flag is . - Solve script:

 from pwn import *